 - Medical conditions.
 Certain medications and surgical procedures can be a contributing factor.

 - Travel.
-Travelers are at a higher risk of contracting meningococcal disease when going to certain places, such as Mecca during the annual Hajj and Umrah pilgrimage.
+Travellers are at a higher risk of contracting the meningococcal disease when going to certain places, such as Mecca during the annual Hajj and Umrah pilgrimage.

 Viral meningitis shares risk factors with bacterial meningitis.